Video marketing for B2B SaaS: best practices and tips

 Regardless of wherever you are in your SaaS journey, you should always have a growth-driven mindset –so that every action you take is with your larger strategy and company goals in mind.
 This is why establishing a strong GTM strategy is important.
 Luckily, there are ways you can achieve T2D3 growth, and there are so many things for you to do to get there.

-The important thing is, it’s no longer enough for marketing to just create pretty and engaging graphics and web pages.
+The important thing is that it’s no longer enough for marketing to just create pretty and engaging graphics and web pages.
 That’s why modern SaaS marketing leaders need to stay laser-focused on MQLs and how to get there.
 And not only the quantity –but the quality.

 In order to be growth-driven, you need to define your objectives and key results (OKRs).
 Without them, you and your team won’t have the goals they need to hit your growth targets.